W.W. Wylie autobiography and related materials, 1896

 - Funding for encoding this finding aid was provided by a grant from the National Endowment for the Humanities

-William Wallace Wylie (1848-1930) came to Bozeman, Montana from Iowa in 1878 as the principal of the city schools.
-In 1881 he became the principal of the Bozeman Academy.
-Several years later he was Montana Superintendent of schools.
-He made his first trip to Yellowstone National Park in 1880 and in 1881 he started a lecture tour on the park using H.B.
+William Wallace Wylie (1848-1930) came to Bozeman, Montana, from Iowa in 1878 as the principal of the city schools.
+In 1881, he became the principal of the Bozeman Academy.
+Several years later he was Montana Superintendent of Schools.
+He made his first trip to Yellowstone National Park in 1880, and in 1881, he started a lecture tour on the park using H.B.
 Calfee's stereopticon views.
-In 1882, he published a guidebook to the park "Yellowstone national park; or, The great American wonderland : a complete description of all the wonders of the park".
+In 1882, he published a guidebook to the park, "Yellowstone national park; or, The great American wonderland : a complete description of all the wonders of the park [sic]".
 As he continued to visit the Park and took teachers on educational tours, he used tent camps to house them.
-In 1893 he got permission to establish fixed camps in the Park for tourist groups.
-This developed into the Wylie Way Stations which he ran until 1905 when he sold the business.
-W. W. Wylie wrote this autobiography in 1926 to write of his experiences during 25 years of service in Yellowstone National Park.
+He was granted permission to establish fixed camps in the Park for tourist groups in 1893.
+This developed into the Wylie Way Stations, which he operated until he sold the business in 1905.
+W. W. Wylie wrote this autobiography in 1926 to document his 25 years of experiences in Yellowstone National Park.

 Acquisition Information

-William Wallace Wylie's autobiography was donated to the Montana State University Library in 1966 by Paul R. Wylie, his nephew, for production of a grammatically edited transcription.
-Paul Wylie received the manuscript from W. W. Wylie's granddaughter Mary Lou Wardle of Los Angeles with the proviso that after transcription the original would join the W. W. Wylie collection at the Yellowstone National Park Museum In Mammoth, Wyoming.
-Several ancillary items donated by Paul R. Wylie have been included in the collection.
+William Wallace Wylie's autobiography was donated to the Montana State University Library in 1966 by nephew Paul R. Wylie, for production of a grammatically edited transcription.
+Paul Wylie received the manuscript from W. W. Wylie's granddaughter Mary Lou Wardle of Los Angeles with the proviso that after transcription the original would join the W. W. Wylie collection in the museum collection at Yellowstone National Park (now the Yellowstone National Park Heritage and Research Center).
+Several ancillary items donated by Paul R. Wylie are included in the collection.
+The 1987 obituary seems to have been added to the collection later, but this is not documented.

 Processing Note